UMAprotocol/docs/docs/tutorials/mint-etherscan.md

 ## What next?

 Now that you have minted your tokens, you need to make sure that it stays collateralized as the value of the underlying moves (e.g. the ETH to BTC ratio, or the price of COMP in USD).
-You can do this with the Sponsor [CLI tool](tutorials/cli-tool.md) that helps you manage your position.
-In the future, we might provide a dapp frontend for your convenience.
-Let us know on our Discord if you want to see this.

 In order to get short exposure, don't forget to sell these tokens rather than hold onto them (the idea is that you can buy them cheaper on the market later on to unwind your position).
 For example, on Uniswap you can trade ETHBTC tokens [here](https://uniswap.exchange/swap?inputCurrency=0x6b175474e89094c44da98b954eedeac495271d0f&outputCurrency=0x6d002a834480367fb1a1dc5f47e82fde39ec2c42) and yCOMP tokens [here](https://uniswap.exchange/swap?inputCurrency=0xc00e94cb662c3520282e6f5717214004a7f26888&outputCurrency=0xc78Ce805599188eD734C943C912800658807fA14).
 The tokens in the example above will expire on August 1st, 2020 (and become redeemable by anyone), so make sure to keep that in mind as well.